alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

     T(C) ≈ 0.27 × 1.6 × 10^18 g ≈ 0.4 × 10^18 g.

-So a little bit under half a million million million grams.
+Or a little bit under half a million million million grams.
 The official name is "half an exagram", although we can call it more familiarly "half a teraton", which has more punch.
+In the press you will find numbers as **400 gigatons of carbon**, which is nice because they are manageable numbers.
-Some part of that has by now been absorbed by the oceans and other natural processes, but most of it remains floating around.
+Some part of that has by now been absorbed by the oceans and other natural processes, but we can assume that most of it remains floating around.

 Good!
 We are getting there.

 ### 🪵 Carbon per Tree

-Now let's estimate how much carbon can we store in a tree.
+Now let's estimate how much carbon we can store in a tree.
-Let's assume an average 4 meter tall tree, with a trunk radius of 25 cm;
+Let's assume an average 4 meter tall tree, with a trunk radius of 25 cm (or 0.25 m);
-this gives us a volume of:
+remembering the formula for a cilinder this gives us a volume `V(trunk)` of:

-    V ≈ π × 0.25 × 0.25 × 4 m³ ≈ 0.75 m³.
+    V(trunk) ≈ π × 0.25 m × 0.25 m × 4 m ≈ 0.75 m³.

 ![A simplified tree.
 Source: the author](pics/climate-change-tree.png "A cylindrical trunk with a cross-section given by its radius, below a canopy of branches and leaves, and in the ground some roots.")

+A bit below one cubic meter of trunk.
-How much does each tree weigh?
+How much does each tree trunk weigh?
 Wood has a density similar to water (some woods float, others don't), which is 1 kg per liter (a cube with sides of 10 cm), so our average tree trunk will weigh:

-    m(tree) = d × V ≈ 1 kg / 0.001 m³ × 0.75 m³ ≈ 750 kg.
+    m(trunk) = d × V ≈ 1 kg / 0.001 m³ × 0.75 m³ ≈ 750 kg.

+A bit below a metric ton (1000 kg).
 But the tree also has branches and leaves and roots;
 we can estimate that the trunk is just half the total weight, which is probably